Ultimate Guide to ARF Charges & Fees

 • Investment Risk – Am I comfortable with the risk profile of the income-generating funds?

-What represents fair ARF charges for ongoing ARF/AMRF investment updates and advice?
+What represents fair ARF charges for ongoing ARF investment updates and advice?

 It is a Central Bank regulatory that all Financial Advisors provide an annual review as standard, to all ARF clients, given the long-term nature of these post-retirement investment products!

-We believe that a Financial Advisor annual support charge of up to 0.30%% PA is extremely competitive in the provision of comprehensive ongoing support, which includes all the services below:
+We believe that a Financial Advisor’s annual support charge to a maximum 0.25%% PA, is extremely competitive, in the provision of comprehensive ongoing support, which includes all the services below:

 1. 24/7 online PIN Access.